oudeismetis/missed-moment/README.md

 ## Troubleshooting

+- missed-moment is running with the default "pi" user (or user with same permissions)

 1. Installation
     - While ssh'd onto the raspberry pi - logs should print to the screen

 1. Production Installation
     - While ssh'd onto the raspberry pi

     ```
         tail -f /var/log/missed-moment.log